 Although most foreclosures in California are nonjudicial, there are some cases where a judicial foreclosure may be necessary.
 It usually happens if the property is worth less than what you owe on the mortgage.
 In this case, the lender will have to go through the court system to foreclose on the property.

-For example, if you have a $200,000 mortgage and the property is only worth $150,000, then you’ll owe the lender $50,000 after the foreclosure.
+For example, if you have a $200,000 mortgage and the property is only worth $150,000, then you will owe the lender $50,000 after the foreclosure.